pnnl/BEM-for-PRM/content/userguide/quick_start/create_prototyp.md

 prototype_dir = "#{File.dirname(Dir.pwd)}/output" # path where the generated prototype saved.
 ```

-Next step is to generate the prototype model
+The next step is to generate the prototype model

 ```ruby
 standard = Standard.build("#{code_version}_#{prototype_template}")